What foods do women crave during pregnancy and why?

 Whatever the cause, pregnancy cravings are very real.
-Here are a few of the most common food cravings that women experience during pregnancy and how they can be satisfied safely.
+Here are a few of the most common food cravings that women experience during pregnancy and how they can be safely satisfied.

 Satisfy safely: Spicy foods are generally safe for pregnant women to eat.
 However, be careful not to overdo it as they can cause heartburn and other digestive issues.

-Aside from the already mentioned cooling down benefits, pregnant women often crave ice cream because it is sweet and sweet things are one of the most common cravings.
+Aside from the obvious cooling down benefits, pregnant women often crave ice cream because it is sweet and sweet things are one of the most common cravings.
 It is also hypothesised that women crave ice cream because it is high in calcium.

-Satisfy safely: If your ice cream consumption is veering into overly-indulgent territory, switch to low-fat frozen yoghurt as a satisfying alternative.
+Satisfy safely: If your ice cream consumption is veering into over-indulgent territory, switch to low-fat frozen yoghurt as a satisfying alternative.

 Continuing with the desire for something sweet, chocolate is a regular offender on the pregnancy craving list.